kirbydesign/designsystem/.github/CONTRIBUTING.md

 Every issue must be tech refined.
 Here it is discussed and agreed on how an issue should be implemented the best; the agreed upon solution should be documented in a comment on the issue.
 How long it takes depends on the scope of the issue.
 For small issues it might be nothing more than an agreement via a direct message.
 Other times it is a full-blown meeting with multiple participants.

+⚠️ _No code should be written before this step is complete_.

-Once the issue has been properly tech refined Team Kirby will remove the `NOT Tech refined` label from the issue. _No code should be written before this step is complete_.
+Once the issue has been properly tech refined Team Kirby will remove the `NOT Tech refined` label from the issue.
 If a pull-request is submitted for an issue that has not been tech refined; changes and problems that could have been tackled from the beginning, might arise from the code-review.

 #### Publish a WIP draft